limchengbin/OS_CA1/README.md

 Initial frame number that use to store the content is also randomised between 2 ~ 176 as there will be only 80 pages to store 20480 data.
 Storing the data will be continue until the system reach the number of data needed.

-## Page Table Entry
-The page table entry is storing the frame number, persent bit and valid bit.
-Frame number:
+## Add new page entry
+The page entry that points to disk memory will be added to the empty entry, which the content is 0x7e and present bit =0 in page table
-Present Bit: Indicate what pages are currently present in physical memory or are on disk, and can indicate how to treat these different pages.
+Frame number:  frame number is the physical frame number that mapped to the virtual page number Present Bit: Indicate what pages are currently present in physical memory or are on disk, and can indicate how to treat these different pages.
 For example, to load a page from disk if the present bit is 0, means the data is stored ont the disk.